||San Diego, CA|

 Print Leave a comment

 Coronado Town is a great place to walk around.
 There's plenty of lush green and trees on the main strip of Orange Avenue, and a hip beach feel.
 Little breakfast places and cafes line the street.
-You can also just pop into the beautifully remodeled Vons to grab a fruit bowl to take to the beach.
+Pop into the beautifully remodeled Vons grocery store to grab a fruit bowl to take to the beach.
 Panera Bread is a great place to get a gourmet sandwich.

-Orange Avenue leads in the north to Centennial Park, near where the ferries land.
+Orange Avenue ends north at Centennial Park, near where the ferries land.
 Here you'll find a surreal and wonderful view of the downtown skyline and the perfect blue water.
-On the southern end, Orange Avenue leads to the beach that is shared by "The Del," Hotel del Coronado.
-It's a wide beach of fine white sand and a glarey feel.
+On the southern end of Orange Avenue is Hotel del Coronado, with a wide beach of fine white sand and a glarey feel.
 Here the sidewalk at Ocean Blvd and the promenade in front of the hotel are popular with joggers.
 Ocean Blvd is pretty with its mansions and tall Australian pines.

 The drive to Coronado Island on the San Diego-Coronado Bridge is especially fun.
 Kids will love it!
 The view of downtown San Diego is fantastic, and the curved, sleek bridge is a treat.